Héctor Sánchez (baseball)

-Héctor Enrique Sánchez (born November 17, 1989) is a Venezuelan professional baseball catcher for the Milwaukee Milkmen of the American Association of Professional Baseball.
-He has played in Major League Baseball for the San Francisco Giants, Chicago White Sox, and San Diego Padres.
+Héctor Enrique Sánchez (born November 17, 1989) is a Venezuelan professional baseball catcher for the Caciques de Distrito of the Venezuelan Major League.
+He has previously played in Major League Baseball (MLB) for the San Francisco Giants, Chicago White Sox, and San Diego Padres.

 Career

 San Francisco Giants

 In 2011, after hitting .302 with 11 home runs and 58 RBI in 52 games for the San Jose Giants, Sánchez was promoted to the Fresno Grizzlies.
 Sánchez was called up to the majors for the first time on July 15, 2011.

 He was selected to join the Giants' 2012 Opening Day roster as the backup catcher behind Buster Posey.
-Due to their pairing during Barry Zito's rehab stint at AAA in 2011, and their continued success together at the major-league level in 2012, he had been designated as Zito's personal catcher.
+Due to their pairing during Barry Zito's rehab stint at Triple-A in 2011, and their continued success together at the major-league level in 2012, he had been designated as Zito's personal catcher.
 On April 23, 2012, Sánchez hit his first career home run off of Dillon Gee.
 On May 6, 2012, Sánchez hit a pitch-hit, walk-off single against the Milwaukee Brewers despite a five-man infield.
 On May 21, Sánchez hit his second career homer in the top of the 14th inning, against the Brewers again, to help the Giants win 4–3.
 In 2012, Sánchez appeared in 74 games, batting .280 with 3 home runs and 34 RBI.
 He was the backup catcher during the 2012 postseason, which culminated in the Giants winning the 2012 World Series.

 In 2013, Sánchez played in 63 games, batting .248 with 3 home runs and 19 RBI.
 On August 15, 2013, he hit a pinch-hit, 3-run home run off Washington Nationals closer Rafael Soriano with two outs in the top of the ninth inning.
 The Giants were trailing 3–1 and held on to win 4–3.
 On April 23, 2014, Sánchez hit his first career grand slam in the top of the 11th inning against the Colorado Rockies.
 On June 25, 2014, Sánchez was the catcher for Tim Lincecum's second no-hitter against the San Diego Padres.
 Sánchez went on the concussion list on July 26 and suffered a second concussion while on a rehab assignment and missed the rest of the 2014 season.

 On July 21, 2015, Sánchez hit his second career grand slam off Dale Thayer of the San Diego Padres.
 In early September, Sánchez strained his left hamstring and sprained his left ankle running to first base and missed the rest of the season.
 After the season, Sánchez was not tendered a contract by the Giants and became a free agent.